ymunemasa/data-tutorials/tutorials/hortonworks/analyze-server-log-data/tutorial.md

 Log into the Ambari interface which can be found at [http://localhost:8080](http://localhost:8080)

+### 3.1 Verify NiFi Populates HDFS with Data Files

 Open up the **HDFS Files** view, and then navigate to `/tmp/server-logs/`.
 Files should start appearing a few seconds after you start the flow.
 You can click on them to view the content.

 ![Explore Output](../../../assets/server-logs/explore-output-files.png)

 *   Next we will create an Hive table from the log file.

+### 3.2 Format the Data with Hive

 Open the Ambari UI and head to the views dropdown list.
-Select **Hive** and then past the following query.
+Select **Hive** and then paste the following query.

 	CREATE TABLE FIREWALL_LOGS(time STRING, ip STRING, country STRING, success BOOLEAN)